ypossem/stellaris-to-json/README.md

 Converts game data from [Stellaris](https://store.steampowered.com/app/281990/Stellaris/) into JSON format.

-If you just want the JSON, latest version, english strings, then it's in the "json" directory.

-Otherwise you can run "parseGameData.js" (see below) to generate your own JSON files.
+You can run "parseGameData.js" (see below) to generate your own JSON files.

 It automatically converts variable references (@variable) to actual values (50.0) (local vars override global vars).